HCL-TECH-SOFTWARE/digital-experience/docs/platform/docker-compose/docker_image_deployment.md

        - For HCL DX 9.5 CF171 and later, access the Configuration Wizard at https://localhost:10202/hcl/wizard.

+        !!! note

-         **Note:** For HCL DX 9.5 release earlier than CF171, access the Configuration Wizard at https://localhost:10202/ibm/wizard.
+        For HCL DX 9.5 release earlier than CF171, access the Configuration Wizard at https://localhost:10202/ibm/wizard.

        - Upgrading an existing HCL DX 9.5 Docker container, using a persisted volume, to HCL DX 9.5 CF171 or HCL DX 9.5 CF172 may require launching the upgraded container twice.